WebOfTrust/keri/docs/Q-and-A-Security.md

 {TBW prio 2}

 ## **Q: DHTs are not an immutable linear chronology oracle, which is the heart of the actual security problem.
 You claim KERI solves the security problem with DHTs?!

 The immutable linear chronology is provided by the key event log (`KEL`) data structure itself.
 Getting a full copy is all you need.
 When retrieving a KEL over a network, then as you say a witness can prune some amount of the latest events, but every witness would have to be compromised for that to be undetectable.\
 If parties are so concerned, they could establish a large collectivised set of witnesses that sign and distribute all key events presented to this network (this would essentially be a `Proof of Authority`/federated blockchain but would require (configurable)% compromise for undetectable pruning of recent history.
 Only PoA/federated because the witness sets are designated by the controllers, so you could not just use arbitrary witnesses who join and leave the network at leisure (afaik).

 The difference between the chain and the DHT is that not all DHT nodes act as witnesses for all KELs in the system (in the sense that they dont provide receipts for every KEL and arent referenced in the witness sets of every KEL), but they could all (or at least the ones holding the KEL you seek) still provide availability for KELs and thus would have to all be compromised in order to hide a recent-history-pruning, only one has to transmit the new/complete version to prove all the other versions as being old/incomplete.\
-_(CharlesCunningham)_
+*(CharlesCunningham)*

 The point of KERI is to encapsulate all the guarantees within `KEL`s nothing else is needed.
 DHT is just for resolution process to find a place from where I can get it.
 This place can change as you like I could even get it in p2p interaction from someone else.
 DHT seems to be the most reasonable way to build solid infrastructure for resolution process but none of the nodes can actually inject or tamper KELs so you don't have to trust them or get any guarantees from them.
 Since if the node will miss behave it is very easy to detect that.\
-_(RobertMitwicki)_
+*(RobertMitwicki)*

 ## **Q: You are arguing KERI affords greater security than a decentralized linear event system like Bitcoin?

-_...you would be fundamentally arguing that you can record a singular, immutable linear event history more securely than Bitcoin, and I see nothing in KERI that would indicate that._
+*...you would be fundamentally arguing that you can record a singular, immutable linear event history more securely than Bitcoin, and I see nothing in KERI that would indicate that.*

 Read the answer to [this](#keri-is-basically-a-series-of-pay2publickeyhash-transactions) first.

 If you read Szabo's paper on threshold structures, you get security of the same type when ever you use a threshold structure, be it MFA, Multi-Sig, or Distributed consensus.
 They all are using a combination of multiple relatively weak attack surfaces that must be simulatenously compromised for a successful attack.
 So multiplying simulatneous weak surfaces = functional equivalent of a stronger attack surface.
 So when you look at KERI you see that the security is primarily due to cryptographic strength and the witnesses are not the primary source of security but merely secure one thing, that is the availability of the KEL for an identifier.
 Not the KEL itself.
 The KEL iteself is secured by signatures.\
 From a Validator perspective their security is due to duplicity detection.
 Successful attack against duplicity detection requires an eclipse attack.
 Ledgers such as bitcoin are also susceptible to eclipse attacks.
 So in an apples to apples (resistance to eclipse attack) a KERI watcher network of comparable reach (1000's of watchers) would have comparable resistance to an eclipse attack.

-#### ***Q: Differences between blockchain-based security and KERI security
+### ***Q: Differences between blockchain-based security and KERI security

-- Where KERI doesn't need total ordering in its logs, blockchain do need that.
+* Where KERI doesn't need total ordering in its logs, blockchain do need that.
 What KERI needs is watchers that construct string of event in the relative order of reception of the KEL  {TBW please explain or improve this: what is this, why is it important?}
-- Another characteristic is that KERI identifiers are transferable and blockchain-based identifiers are not, they are bound to their ledger.
+* Another characteristic is that KERI identifiers are transferable and blockchain-based identifiers are not, they are bound to their ledger.

 ### ***Q: How does FIFO prevent effective DOS attacks in Out-of-order KAACE?

-_An escrow cache of unverified out-of-order event provides an opportunity for malicious attackers to send forged event that may fill up the cache as a type of denial of service attack.
+*An escrow cache of unverified out-of-order event provides an opportunity for malicious attackers to send forged event that may fill up the cache as a type of denial of service attack.
 For this reason escrow caches are typically FIFO (first-in-first-out) where older events are flushed to make room for newer events.
-[Paragraph 11.3.1]((https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf))_
+[Paragraph 11.3.1]((https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf))*\
-_Question: how does FIFO prevent effective DOS attacks?_
+*Question: how does FIFO prevent effective DOS attacks?*

 By loadbalancing the incoming messages.
 If you dont have any loadbalancing, the messages are going to be processed First In First Out.
 Only when an attacker has full bandwith available to overload the buffer, they could frustrate the process to get honest messages in.
 As soon as you’re able to balance the receipt of messages in the buffer, you’ll be able to get the right messages (from honest senders) through.
 (*@henkvancann*)

 ## ***Q: I don’t feel KERI is capable of delivering on all the promises made.
 It’s trivial to have a witness strategy that fails to meet those promises.

-_Which is not true for bitcoin.
+*Which is not true for bitcoin.
 Nobody gets to alter the witness strategy of bitcoin without a HUGE amount of demonstrable proof, politicking, and advocacy.
-Most of my problems with innovative DLTs or other distributed systems are that I struggle to internalize **how they actually guarantee anything**._
+Most of my problems with innovative DLTs or other distributed systems are that I struggle to internalize **how they actually guarantee anything***

-If you are very familiar with `PoW` and therefore Bitcoin and Ethereum but not _non-PoW_ `Byzantine Agreement` (`BA`), that where the cutting edge is for understanding the security model of KERI.\
+If you are very familiar with `PoW` and therefore Bitcoin and Ethereum but not *non-PoW* `Byzantine Agreement` (`BA`), that where the cutting edge is for understanding the security model of KERI.\
-_Non-PoW_ `Byzantine Agreement` (`BA`) and therefore KAACE on KERI witnesses which are a simplified variant of BA and under the hood look nothing like proof of work.
+*Non-PoW* `Byzantine Agreement` (`BA`) and therefore KAACE on KERI witnesses which are a simplified variant of BA and under the hood look nothing like proof of work.
 Actually KERI with witnesses and KAACE looks the most like Stellar an open permission-less `Byzantine Agreement` algorithm.
 If these concepts are unfamiliar to you, yu might as a result have no intuition about why KERI could work because you then have little familiarity with distributed consensus mechanisms that provide PoW like guarantees, but are not `PoW`.\
 Actually BA came years before PoW so its the other way around (PoW provides BA like guarantees) but thats a quibble.
-So anyone trying to grasp how KERI security is guaranteed should first learn how _non-PoW_ BA works before he/she could begin to believe why KERI could even work at all.
+So anyone trying to grasp how KERI security is guaranteed should first learn how *non-PoW* BA works before he/she could begin to believe why KERI could even work at all.
 Once you see this, then the dominos will start to fall.

-#### ***Q: The guarantees stated about KERI are inappropriate without a particular witness structure?
+### ***Q: The guarantees stated about KERI are inappropriate without a particular witness structure?

-_...and then you have to evaluate the witness strategy, which means KERI on its own doesn’t have the guarantees that the KERI creator keeps claiming._
+*...and then you have to evaluate the witness strategy, which means KERI on its own doesn’t have the guarantees that the KERI creator keeps claiming.*

 A KERI witness structure never needs to provide total ordering (where total ordering is precisely defined in the literature for distributed consensus algorithms as providing one ordering for the union of transactions from multiple sets of transactions from  multiple sets of clients where each set of transactions is ordered independently by each client that generates it.
 I.e. all the transactions from all the clients are combined into one set with one ordering = one total ordering.
 Most people can't define this correctly whenever asked.

 Byzantine fault tolerant total ordering is the hard problem of distributed consensus. **Safe agreement which is all that KERI provides is much much simpler.** So almost any witness structure is much simpler and will still work good enough.
 And its not the witness structure alone but the witness and watcher structure:

-- Witness for controllers
+* Witness for controllers
-- Watchers for validators
+* Watchers for validators

 Both are simpler consensus mechanisms compared to DLT algorithms.
 Distributed consensus describes a family of algorithms of which BFT Total Ordering distributed consensus is a subset.
 Pretty much all cloud databases that have redundant copies use some form of distributed consensus for synchronizing the copies of the database.
 They all use some form of authentication for securing that consensus but they are not in any real sense of the term  using Byzantine Fault tolerant total ordering distributed consensus.
 Setting up  witness pools and watcher pools in KERI is of comparable complexity to spinning up a redundant Postgres or CouchDB cluster.
 So KERI's guarantees come from nothing much more complicated than that.
 Nobody thinks that a CouchDB cluster is too complex to understand but few actually know the algorithmic details of its low level of distributed consensus.\
 (*SamMSmith*)